Emery–Dreifuss muscular dystrophy: Signs and symptoms

 The classic triad of EDMD consists of early contractures, muscle weakness, and heart involvement, typically manifesting in adolescence.

 Contractures often manifest before weakness, and they can be more disabling.
 They tend to fix the elbow into flexion and ankle into plantarflexion via Achilles tendon shortening.
 The spine is also affected, with limited neck flexion initially, and eventually the entire spine can become fixed into extension, referred to as a rigid spine.
 Elbow and neck contractures seldom occur in other diseases.
 Eventually, orthopedics (walker, cane) may be needed.

 The weakness is slowly progressive and preferentially involves the muscles that overlie the humerus bone (biceps and triceps muscles) and those situated on the outside of the lower leg (peroneal).
 Later, the muscles that position the scapula can be weakened, completing a pattern that is termed 'scapulohumeroperoneal'.
 Weakness of the scapular fixators can cause a winged scapula, which can impair the ability to lift the arms over the head and can be painful.
 Weakness of the peroneal muscles can result in toe walking, which can present in the first decade of life.
 Facial, hand, and thigh muscles can be affected, although less often.
 Calf hypertrophy can occur.

-Involvement of the heart occurs in almost all cases, presenting as syncope in second or third decades, or as sudden cardiac death.
+Involvement of the heart occurs in almost all cases, presenting as syncope in the second or third decades, or as sudden cardiac death.
 A multitude of cardiac arrhythmias can result, requiring a pacemaker often by age 30 years.
 Reported arrhythmias include bradycardia, atrial fibrillation/flutter, atrioventricular conduction defect, and atrial paralysis.
 Later in the disease, cardiomyopathy can occur.
 Sometimes, cardiac involvement is the predominant manifestation of EDMD, with minimal involvement of the skeletal muscles.